Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Estimation of the spatial model from the ensemble

+Therefore, instead of $\ell_{\rm max} +1$ filters that isolate individual spectral components, we introduce a smaller number, $J$, of {\em bandpass filters} ${\cal H}_j$ ($j=1,2,\dots,J$) that have broader spectral transfer functions $H_j(\ell)$.
+Broader transfer functions imply spatially localized impulse response functions, $h_j(\rho)$, as required with a locally stationary process.
+Different $H_j(\ell)$ represent partly overlapping spectral {\em bands} that, jointly, cover the whole spectral range.
+Importantly, the filtered signals $\varphi_{j}(x) = {\cal H}_j \xi(x)$ evaluated at a single grid point $x$ contain spatial information about the signal in question $\xi(x)$ in a vicinity of $x$.
+So, we can infer local spatial statistics of $\xi(\cdot)$ from the set of $\varphi_{j}(x)$ evaluated at a single point $x$.

+On the other hand, the likelihood of $\xi(x)$ is computationally intractable because it depends on a huge number of parameters, that is, the spectral functions $\sigma_{\ell}(x)$ evaluated at all spatial grid points $x$.
+In the estimator, we propose to replace the raw data $\xi(x)$ with the set of filtered fields $\varphi_{j}(x)$ and, crucially, switch from the likelihood of the whole spatial fields to the likelihood of $\boldsymbol\varphi(x) = \{\varphi_{j}\}_{j=1}^J(x)$ evaluated at each grid point $x$ individually.
+As we show below in section \ref{sec_estm_lik}, the likelihood of $\boldsymbol\varphi(x)$ depends, approximately, on $\sigma_{\ell}(x)$ evaluated at the same point.
+This reduces the global estimation problem to a series of local problems of much smaller dimensionality.

-Broadening the filters' transfer functions reduces the spectral resolution of the estimator.
+We note that broadening the filters' transfer functions reduces the spectral resolution of the estimator.
 But, according to our fourth constraint (section \ref{sec_constr}), the spatial spectra are smooth, so high spectral resolution is not needed.
-For more details on the bandpass filters, see sections \ref{sec_estm_bandvars}, \ref{sec_expm_anls}, and \ref{sec_expm_LSEF}.
+For more details on the bandpass filters, see sections \ref{sec_estm_lik}, \ref{sec_expm_anls}, and \ref{sec_expm_LSEF}.